giorgigutsaevi/giorgigutsaevi/README.md

-# Hello There👋, I'm Giorgi.
+# Hello There👋 I'm Giorgi.
 Nice to see you.
 Welcome to my page!

 Huge Ruby & JavaScript enthusiast.
 Based in London, UK 🇬🇧